Helmut Brandt (musician)

-Helmut Brandt (January 1, 1931, in Berlin – July 26, 2001, in Stuttgart) was a German jazz baritone saxophonist and bandleader.
+Helmut Brandt (1 January 1931, Berlin – 26 July 2001, Stuttgart) was a German jazz baritone saxophonist and bandleader.
 His style was influenced by Stan Getz and Gil Evans.

 Brandt sang in a church choir as a boy, and played violin from age ten before learning saxophone and guitar at a conservatory.
 He began playing professionally in 1950 and led his own group by 1954.
 Initially a tenor saxophonist and clarinettist, he switched to baritone in 1954.
 Through the end of the 1950s he worked in a Berlin radio dance band, and played in the orchestras of Lubo D'Orio and Kurt Widmann.
 His Mainstream Orchestra was popular in Berlin in the 1970s.
 Brandt died of a heart attack in 2001.